lucidrains/CoLT5-attention/README.md

     - [x] remove sinkhorn and cumulative softmax approaches and cleanup; neither can work as well as coordinate descent
     - [x] allow for saving intermediates every number of iterations - trading memory for recompute efficiency during backwards
     - [x] in-place write to checkpointed a and b tensor for potentially savings on forward when recompute segments is high

-- [ ] create a variant of CoLT5 for high resolution feature maps (image attention) - then try out for diffusion

 ## Citations